I have been getting a rash of desperate calls lately.

 - Provide appropriate toys!
 My rule is: man-made toys (you know, the ones you pay top dollar for made of stuff that your house and it’s contents are made of) are considered interactive toys and are to be played with under the supervision and with the cooperation of the owner.
 This way the dog learns appropriate self control as far as acquisition, possession and relinquishment of toys in a controlled and fun way; gets interaction with his owner and equally important, exercise which will mitigate both attention seeking behavior and the boredom that leads to attention seeking behavior.

 - Did I mention adequate exercise?
 They need to exercise their bodies, they need to exercise their minds.
 They need this routinely, as in every day, to some degree.
 For any dogs, young and old alike or any derivatives thereof; a walk around the block once a day or the expectation that he will ‘self exercise’ if his owners turn him out, unattended, in the back yard is just not going to satisfy the dogs’ desire to chase, frolic, run, jump, wrestle, dig or otherwise act like a dog.
-Leave him to his own devices and he’ll find things to do on his own, like strip the siding off your walls, or break teeth chewing the cinder-blocks or bricks that comprise your foundation.
+Leave him to his own devices and he’ll find things to do on his own, like strip the siding off your house, or break teeth chewing the cinder-blocks or bricks that comprise your foundation.

 - Not lastly, more like firstly, or anytime you forget any of the other important stuff here, never EVER run your dog down to get something back.
 You invite disaster.
 Maybe not that time, or even the next time, but I assure you; you are teaching your dog several important things: